 Caregivers: When a person is vomiting while lying down, turn their head to the side to prevent choking.

 After vomiting, rinse the mouth and/or brush teeth.

 Place a cool, damp cloth on your forehead, neck and wrists.

-Try small amounts of clear liquids (apple juice, bouillon, gelatin) after vomiting has stopped; call the Agrace nurse if you are unable to tolerate any fluids.
+Try small amounts of clear liquids (apple juice, bouillon, gelatin) after vomiting has stopped.

 Try non-clear liquids if clear liquids stay down; gradually work up to your regular diet if you are able.